machination/machination/doc/workers.rst

 The wu element needs to be moved (the element is present in both current and desired status but not in the same position).
 This is only relevant for workers where the order of items is important (for example the order of firewall rules).
+The ``id`` attribute contains the absolute xpath of the element to be moved, the ``pos`` attribute contains the xpath of the sibling it is to be placed after, relative to their parent.
+The special relative xpath '<first>' indicates that the element should be placed as the first child of the parent.

 .. code-block:: xml

   <!-- move vi after emacs -->

   <wu id='/status/worker[@id="packageman"]/package[@id="vi"]'